PPOG 506 Introduction to Geopolitics and International Diplomacy

 Book Review Assignment

-The student will write a 5–7-page book review (not including the title page and bibliography) on the following book: The Clash of Civilizations and the Remaking of World Order by Samuel Huntington.
-The Book Review must include the following sections: introduction, summary, analysis (praise and criticism), personal response, and conclusion.
-The student must use 5–6 quotations from the book to support his/her claims and present at least 7 geopolitical relevant points.
+The student will write a 5–7-page (not include the title page and bibliography) review on the course textbook, Samuel Huntington’s The Clash of Civilizations and the Remaking of World Order.
+The paper must include the following sections: introduction, summary, analysis (praise and criticism), personal response, and conclusion.
+The paper must use 5 – 6 quotes from the Huntington course textbook to support the paper’s claims and present at least 7 geopolitically relevant points in the analysis.
+A minimum of five (5) scholarly, external sources is required.
+The student will also include biblical support in the review.
 The student must refer to the rubric and instructions found in Canvas for complete assignment requirements.
 The Book Review must be written following the current APA format.

-The student will choose a current (foreign) world leader and write a concise paper on that leader’s psychological profile.
+The student will research the current leader from the state that he/she discussed in the Discussion: NATO Simulations earlier in the course.
+Then, the student will write a concise paper on leader’s psychological profile.
 The student will have to identify strengths and weakness of the leader, his/her ability to compromise, the US’ s interest in the chosen leader’s country and politics, and other such elements.
-This assignment should be between 3-5 pages (not including title page and bibliography).
+This assignment should be between 3-5 pages (not including title page and bibliography) A minimum of three (3) external scholarly sources must be cited within the paper.
+Acceptable sources include scholarly articles, news articles, and books from scholarly sources.
 For complete instructions on the assignment, the relevant grading rubric and assignment instructions should be consulted.
 The assignment must be written following the current APA format.

 Policy Briefing Memo Assignment